AQAPhysicsExam Board Revision

 Master AQA Physics Forces using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Forces are interactions that cause objects to accelerate, decelerate, or change direction.
+Forces are interactions that cause an object to change its motion or shape.
 They can be contact forces, like friction, or non-contact forces, like gravity.
-Understanding forces is crucial for analyzing motion and predicting the behavior of objects.
+Understanding forces is essential for analyzing the motion of objects in physics.

 Key Concepts

-• 1Forces are vector quantities, meaning they have both magnitude and direction.
+• 1Forces are vector quantities, having both magnitude and direction.

-• 5Friction is a force that opposes motion and can be static or kinetic.
+• 4Friction opposes motion and can be static or kinetic.

 Simple Explanation